convexwf/DELE-notes/grammar/studyspanish.grammar/main.md

 Nouns that end in **-o** are usually masculine.
 Nouns that end in **-a** are usually feminine.
 There are exceptions to these two rules as well.

-### definite article

-`el` and `la` both mean `the`.
-These two words (el, la) are called `“definite articles.“` .

-When you learn a new noun, you should also learn its definite article (el, la).
-There are several reasons for this:

-- Because you cannot predict the gender of most nouns.
-- Because not every noun that ends in -o is masculine, and not every noun that ends in -a is feminine.
-- Because many nouns end in letters other than o or a.
-- Because the definite article (el, la) is your clue as to whether a noun is masculine or feminine.

 **Some rules to help identify the gender of nouns**

 (1).
 Many nouns that denote **living things** have both a **masculine** and a **feminine** form.